hidasib/GRU4Rec_PyTorch_Official/README.md

 ```

 ## Reproducing results on public datasets
-The performance of GRU4Rec has been measured on multiple different public datasets in [1,2,3,4]: Yoochoose/RSC15, Rees46, Coveo, RetailRocket and Diginetice.
+The performance of GRU4Rec has been measured on multiple public datasets in [1,2,3,4]: Yoochoose/RSC15, Rees46, Coveo, RetailRocket and Diginetica.

-*IMPORTANT:* Measuring performance of sequential recommenders makes sense only if the data (and the task) itself shows sequential patters, e.g. session based data.
+*IMPORTANT:* Measuring performance of sequential recommenders makes sense only if the data (and the task) itself shows sequential patterns, e.g. session based data.
 Evaluation on rating data doesn't give informative results.
 See [4] for details as well as for other common flaws people do during evaluation of sequential recommenders.

 **Notes:**
 - Always aim to include at least one realistically large dataset in your comparison (e.g. Rees46 is a good example).
 - The evaluation setup is described in detail in [1,2,3].
-It is a next-item prediction type evaluation considering onyl the next item as relevant for a given session.
+It is a next-item prediction type evaluation considering only the next item as relevant for a given inference.
 This is a good setup for behaviour prediction and correlates somewhat with online performance.
 It is a stricter setup than considering any of the subsequent items as relevant, which - while a perfecly reasonable setup - is more forgiving towards simplistic (e.g. counting based) methods.
 However, similarly to any other offline evaluation it is not a direct approximation of online performance.

 **Getting the data:** Please refer to the original source of the data to obtain a full and legal copy.
 Links here are provided as best effort.
 It is not guaranteed that they won't break over time.
 - [Yoochoose/RSC15](https://2015.recsyschallenge.com) or ([reupload on Kaggle](https://www.kaggle.com/datasets/chadgostopp/recsys-challenge-2015))